|

 Good Friday, striving each time for an image which perfectly

 captured both life and death at the same moment.
+Reading

 the gospel passage gave me a viewer perspective which is in the